Muga silk: History

 As per the Naoboicha Phukanar Buranji, Muga was adopted in the Ahom courts at later period.
-As per the text, one of the Ahom kings upon the advise of his ministers took the decision of introducing Muga, Paat clothing and employed a thousand Muga producers and weavers from the Chutia community to weave royal garments in the capital.
+As per the text, one of the Ahom kings upon the advice of his ministers took the decision of introducing Muga, Paat clothing and employed a thousand Muga producers and weavers from the Chutia community to weave royal garments in the capital.
 Before that the Ahoms are said to have worn black-coloured clothes.
 In the Assam Buranji, the Ahoms are mentioned as "Lunda-Munda Kula Kapur pindha luk" (black-clothed men) in the 16th century, which denotes they wore black cotton clothes till the 16th century similar to the other Tais of Yunnan and Burma.
 Due to this adoption of the clothing style of native rulers, Muga production received patronage from the Ahom dynasty in the later period of their rule.
 Royalty and senior mandarins were prescribed clothing made of the silk.
 Ahom kings were known to keep many costly muga sets in the royal storehouse for presentation to distinguished visitors to their court.
 Queens were personally involved in training weavers.
 The fabric was also a chief export of the Ahoms.